tomhsiao1260/vc-whiteboard/README.md

 ## Getting Started

 Now, we need to give this repo the data you want to see.
 There's a file called `convert.py` for converting the `.tif` data into `.nrrd` format which can be used for rendering via this application.
-Let's create a folder called `res` in root directory.
-Put `inklabels.png` and a folder called `surface_volume` in it.
+In root directory, there's a folder called `res`.
+Let's put our `inklabels.png` and a folder called `surface_volume` in it.
 The latter one contains all the `.tif` data.

 ```python
 LABEL_DIR = './res/inklabels.png'